src-zone/material/README.md

 toolbar                  | [See demo](https://blox.src.zone/material#/directives/toolbar) |

 Note: the `@material` packages `layout-grid`, `theme`, and `typography` are supposed to be used by scss (or css) directly.
-As such they can be used directly from your Angular app, and we see no reason to wrap their functionality in Angular components or directives.
+As such they can be consumed directly from your Angular app, and we see no reason to wrap their functionality in Angular components or directives.

 ## Alternatives